Filter data between dates

 Evaluate the formula:

-2. FILTER: The FILTER function will include rows from B3:D12 that meet the above condition.
+The FILTER function will include rows from B3:D12 that meet the above condition.
 If both conditions are TRUE for a row, that row is included in the results.

-3. If No Match: If no rows meet the criteria, the function returns “Not found,” as specified in the third argument of FILTER.
+If no rows meet the criteria, the function returns “Not found,” as specified in the third argument of FILTER.

+Why the FILTER function is preferred?
 The FILTER function avoids the need for complex array formulas with INDEX and SMALL, which can sometimes misbehave in certain contexts.
 Since FILTER returns the exact rows that meet your conditions, it’s simpler and more efficient.

 Download the practice file.